brandonmarshal/lsx-demo-theme/logs/week12/logs-week12-day1.md

 -   I am starting to understand the dependencies more clearly and how they work.
 -   I can definitely learn a lot more about these dependencies and how they all work together for better site performance.
 -   I need to refactor my planning for this week.
 -   I feel this practical experience of implementing webpack has really helped me understand the process, but I will definitely still need to read more of the provided docs to understand.
+-   I should have used SCF a lot sooner to create my taxonomies, lesson learnt and I will fix it.